Skip to Content

 From securing sensitive communications using cryptography, to calculating the orbit of a satellite, mathematics is the most fundamental of the tools we use to comprehend and shape the world around us.
 Some have even called it the "language of the universe".
-Be that as it may, at heart it's still a product of human creativity and ingenuity - the creation of people like you and me.
+Be that as it may, at heart it's still a product of human creativity and ingenuity.
 And there's still plenty left to be discovered and invented.

 There is a well-established community of scientists and postgraduate science students at Massey.
 We work together to share discoveries and research and provide peer support.

 Postgraduate study is hard work but hugely rewarding and empowering.
 The Master of Science (Mathematics) will push you to produce your best creative, strategic and theoretical ideas.
 The workload replicates the high-pressure environment of senior workplace roles.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.